-Heating type suitable for Rapid heating is:
+The heating type suitable for Rapid heating is:

-To ensure an even cooking result, do not place your food in the cooking compartment until Rapid heating is complete.
+To achieve an even cooking result, do not place your food or accessories into the cooking compartment until "Rapid heating" is complete.

 Adjusting settings

 Ensure you have selected a suitable heating type and set a temperature of at least 100 °C. Otherwise, Rapid heating cannot be activated.